EconomyPolitics

 Share

 Nigeria’s wealthiest citizens will see their Personal Income Tax (PIT) rate rise to 25% beginning next year.
-Mr. Taiwo Oyedele, of the Presidential Committee on Fiscal Policy and Tax Reforms, made the announcement at the #NES30 conference in Abuja.
+Mr. Taiwo Oyedele, Chairman of the Presidential Committee on Fiscal Policy and Tax Reforms, made the announcement at the ongoing #NES30 conference in Abuja.

 Oyedele also emphasized that corporate income tax rates would be reduced from 30% to 25%, marking a significant change.
 He explained, “These bills are currently with the National Assembly, and we plan to implement them from January 2025.”

 On the subject of personal income tax, Oyedele noted that the reforms are structured to benefit different income groups fairly.
 “Those in this room may not appreciate this because there are wealthy individuals present.
-If you earn 1.5 million a , your personal income tax bill will decrease.
+If you earn 1.5 million naira a month, your personal income tax bill will decrease.
 Those at the lower end will be completely exempt.
-However, for those earning more, the rate will incrementally, reaching 25% for the highest earners.”
+However, for those earning more, the rate will increase incrementally, reaching 25% for the highest earners.”

 Share